 Purchased at Himeji Station.

-This was the simplest Ekiben I had during this Autumn trip.
+This was the simplest Ekiben lunch I had during this Japanese Autumn solo trip.
 It was also the one that tickled me the most.

-Daimyo means feudal lord in Japanese.
+Daimyo means feudal lord.
 Among their many historical deeds, daimyos are famous for building castles.
-I had this Ekiben right after visiting Himeji Castle, the most gorgeous and famous Japanese castle.
+I had this meal as a late lunch right after visiting Himeji Castle i.e. the most gorgeous and famous Japanese castle.

-In other words, I was briefly able to imagine myself as a modern-day daimyo.
+In other words, I had fun briefly imagining myself as a modern-day daimyo.
 An important, powerful warlord having a light meal right after visiting my most beautiful castle.

-Jokes aside, this simple meal was actually pretty refreshing.
+Jokes aside, this simple meal was refreshing.
 The chilled rice and pickled fillings made eating the roll almost akin to having a salad.
 With all that rice, it was also quite filling, keeping me full till over six hours later.
-In short, this was a nice and cheeky end to a busy morning at beautiful Himeji.
+This was truly a nice and cheeky end to a busy morning at stunning Himeji Castle.

 8. The Tale of the Bamboo Cutter Bento (竹取物語弁当, Taketori Monogatari Bento)